 - a.
 Incidence: Common CV manifestation in COVID-19 patients.
-Current cases series report an occurrence of unspecified arrhythmias in 17% of hospitalized patients with COVID-19 (44% of ICU patients vs 7% non ICU patients).(1) The new onset of malignant tachydysrrhythmias in combination with acute myocardial injury should raise suspicion for potential underlying myocarditis.(7) - b.
-Management: Follow recently published COVID-19 specific ACLS/PALS protocols.(157) In patients with atrial fibrillation requiring cardioversion, CCTA may be preferred over TEE to rule out left atrial appendage or intra-cardiac thrombus.(153)
+Current cases series report an occurrence of unspecified arrhythmias in 17% of hospitalized patients with COVID-19 (44% of ICU patients vs 7% non ICU patients).(7) The new onset of malignant tachydysrhythmias in combination with acute myocardial injury should raise suspicion for potential underlying myocarditis.(5) - b.
+Management: Follow published COVID-19 specific life support protocols.(191) In patients with atrial fibrillation requiring cardioversion, CCTA may be preferred over TEE to rule out left atrial appendage or intra-cardiac thrombus.(187)

-8. Heart Failure and Cardiomyopathy.
+8. Heart Failure and Cardiomyopathy:

+- a.
+Incidence: In a recent report it was observed that 23% of patients with COVID-19 had presentations consistent with heart failure.
+More frequently observed in patients who did not survive the hospitalization (51.9% vs 11.7%).(7) Fulminant cardiomyopathy can occur and is thought to be a late feature described in patients recovering from respiratory failure.
+Cardiogenic shock and cardiac arrest contributes to 7-33% of deaths.(182, 188) - b.
+Mechanism: SARS-CoV-2 is thought to infect host cells through ACE2 to cause COVID-19, while also causing damage to the myocardium, although specific mechanisms are uncertain.(192) - c.
+Management: In the absence of high grade AV block or unstable bradycardia, cardiogenic shock, or acute kidney injury (AKI), guideline directed medical therapies should be continued in patients with heart failure as it can impact mortality.(193) Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
+Assessment of continuation of these therapies should be determined on a frequent basis depending on a frequent basis depending on the patient's clinical status.
+The American College of Cardiology, Heart failure Society of America, American Heart association, and European Society of Cardiology have published statements at the time of this writing that recommends continuation of ACE-I/ARB therapy in patients with COVID-19.(182)

+9. Cardiopulmonary return to exercise or physical activity recommendations:

 a.
-Incidence: In a recent report it was observed that 23% of patients with COVID-19 had presentations consistent with heart failure.
-More frequently observed in patients who did not survive the hospitalization (51.9% vs 11.7%).(1) Fulminant cardiomyopathy can occur and is thought to be a late feature described in patients recovering from respiratory failure.
-Cardiogenic shock and cardiac arrest contributes to 7-33% of deaths.(148, 154)

-- b.
-Mechanism: SARS-CoV-2 is thought to infect host cells through ACE2 to cause COVID-19, while also causing damage to the myocardium, although specific mechanisms are uncertain.
-(158) - c.
-Management: In the absence of high grade AV block or unstable bradycardia, cardiogenic shock, or acute kidney injury (AKI), guideline directed medical therapies should be continued in patients with heart failure as it can impact mortality.(159) Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
-Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
-Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
-The American College of Cardiology, Heart failure Society of America, American Heart association, and European Society of Cardiology have published statements at the time of this writing that recommends continuation of ACE-I/ARB therapy in patients with COVID-19.(148) - 9.
-Cardiopulmonary Return to Exercise or Physical Activity Recommendations. - a.
-The timing and safety for resuming exercise, intense training, or physical conditioning in those with COVID 19 infection are unknown.
-Given the potential risk surrounding cardiovascular complications in COVID 19, including cardiomyopathy, arrhythmias, coronary syndromes, and thromboembolic events, in addition to recent observational data, the following return to exercise and physical activity recommendations based on expert opinion are provided in Figure 11 with detailed information in Appendix I. (160)
+The timing and safety for resuming exercise, intense training, or physical conditioning in those with COVID-19 infection are unknown.
+Given the potential risk surrounding cardiovascular complications in COVID-19, including cardiomyopathy, arrhythmias, coronary syndromes, and thromboembolic events, in addition to recent observational data, the following return to exercise and physical activity recommendations based on expert opinion are provided in Figure 11 with detailed information in Appendix K. (194)